Horse Chestnut (Aesculus hippocastanum)

 240 CVI patients.
 12-week intervention.

 Leg volume reduction equivalent between HCSE and compression stockings.
 Both significantly better than placebo.
 HCSE provides an alternative to compression for patients who cannot tolerate stockings (heat intolerance, dexterity issues, skin problems).
-Note: COMBINING HCSE with compression provides additive benefit.
+Note: combining HCSE with compression provides additive benefit.

 Side effects and drug interactions